 Mallorca (Majorca) is one of Spain's Balearic Islands in the Mediterranean.
 It's known for beach resorts, sheltered coves, limestone mountains and Roman and Moorish remains.
 Capital Palma has nightlife, the Moorish Almudaina royal palace and 13th-century Santa María Cathedral.
 Stone-built villages include Pollença, with its art galleries and music festival, and hillside Fornalutx, surrounded by citrus plantations.

-Our riding is located in the margins of the Albufera, a natural park and wildlife reserve, famous for birds, plants and small mammals and the Tramuntana Mountains.
+Our horse riding holiday is located in the margins of the Albufera, a natural park and wildlife reserve, famous for birds, plants and small mammals and the Tramuntana Mountains.
 The whole mountain range has been declared a UNESCO World Heritage site for its historical, cultural, and environmental importance.

 While on your horse riding holiday this is an area you've got to take some time out to explore!